 By Shanon Roberts, on 10 September 2020

 Without context, the most downloaded apps of 2020 so far may look a bit surprising.
-2020 has certainly seen its fair share of curve balls this year.
-Just about every industry and sector has been impacted by this year’s events, including app downloads.
+2020 certainly saw its fair share of curve balls last year.
+Just about every industry and sector was impacted by the year’s events, including app downloads.

 Let’s take a look at the most downloaded apps of 2020 in the Apple App Store and Google Play Store!

 It’s no surprise that TikTok is one of the most downloaded apps of 2020.
-As of April of 2020, this app has amassed over 2 billion downloads overall globally.
-Initially this app was seen as a Gen Z space only, but it has experienced an influx of new users thanks to the Covid-19 crisis.
+In April 2020, the app amassed over 2 billion downloads overall globally.
+Initially this app was seen as a Gen Z space only, but it has experienced an influx of new users due to world-wide lockdown measures.

 As more users are stuck at home and on their phones, they’re looking for new ways to entertain themselves.
 Social media users are already attracted to video, and when you combine that with TikTok’s intelligent algorithm, you create a nearly irresistible app for users.